rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 # Version History

+* 2.1.1 - Fix issue in Monitor Incident Events task where fields with null values aren't removed from incidents leading to validation errors
 * 2.1.0 - New task Monitor Incident Events
 * 2.0.0 - New action Get File Quarantine Status | New trigger Get Alerts
 * 1.0.0 - Initial plugin